Posted by: Kaplan Real Estate Education

 You’ve done all of your homework.
 You did the research and worked with your client to set a competitive asking price.
 The seller has taken all of your advice about staging the home.
 You had pretty good traffic at your open house last weekend.
 But the phone isn’t ringing off the hook with offers.
 What went wrong?

-One common mistake real estate professionals (and salespeople in a variety of industries) make is focusing too hard on selling the house, and not enough on selling a solution to the buyer’s problem.
+One common mistake real estate professionals (and salespeople in a variety of industries) make is focusing too hard on selling the house and not enough on selling a solution to the buyer’s problem.
 The house is the product.
 It’s the centerpiece of the transaction.
 But it’s your buyer’s lifestyle, family situation, age, income, career, and a multitude of other factors that determine whether or not a specific house is a good fit for them.
+To succeed in real estate, you have to put their needs before yours.

 Features are Generic